rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/eks-cluster-configuration.md

 ### Self-managed Amazon Linux Nodes

-Rancher can import an EKS cluster with self-managed Amazon Linux nodes.
-This type of cluster needs to be configured based on [AWS documentation for launching self-managed Amazon Linux nodes](https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html).
-EKS clusters with self-managed Amazon Linux nodes are usually operated by the [Karpenter](https://karpenter.sh/docs/) project.
-After you provision an EKS cluster with self-managed Amazon Linux nodes, the cluster can be easily imported into Rancher Manager and then managed by it.
-However, the nodes won't be visible in Rancher Manager.
+You can register an EKS cluster containing self-managed Amazon Linux nodes.
+You must configure this type of cluster according to the instructions in the official AWS documentation for [launching self-managed Amazon Linux nodes](https://docs.aws.amazon.com/eks/latest/userguide/launch-workers.html).
+EKS clusters containing self-managed Amazon Linux nodes are usually operated by the [Karpenter](https://karpenter.sh/docs/) project.
+After you provision an EKS cluster containing self-managed Amazon Linux nodes, [register the cluster](../how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/register-existing-clusters.md) so it can be managed by Rancher.
+However, the nodes won't be visible in the Rancher UI.

 ### IAM Roles for Service Accounts